howardisaacson/Intro-to-Astro-2021/Week1_Intro_unix_python/README.md

 ## Writing Prompt (5-7 mins):
 * What are your goals for this course?
-* What topics in astronomy interest you? e.g. astrobiology, exoplanets, dark energy, black holes, etc.
+* What topics in astronomy interest you? e.g. astrobiology, exoplanets, dark energy, black holes, space launches, mars exploration, the rings of saturn, Earth-like planets, etc.

 ## Assignment of students to mentors
 * On the google doc, check to see who your mentor is.
 This will be your primary point of contact for the rest of the course.

 ## Assignments for Week 1